 - Select the ‘Setup’ box and click enter.

-- From the “Startup” tab, you should select CSM and hit the enter key and select ‘Enabled’ option.
+- From the “Startup” tab, you should select CSM and hit the enter key, and select the ‘Enabled’ option.

 - You should be able to locate ‘Boot priority’ in the option.
 Select that and hit enter as well. change the option from “Legacy First” to “UEFI First”.